mrvincenzo/present-as-push-demo/README.md

 # present-as-push-demo
-Present view controller with push animation
+Present view controller with push like animation (slide from right to left).
+Dismiss view controller with left to right animation.